curiousbeams/mrs-bulletin-phase-retrieval-abcs/main.typ

 Scanning transmission electron microscopy (S/TEM) enables the characterization of specimens from the micron scale down to the atomic scale, making it an indispensable characterization tool for any materials scientist @Williams_2009.
 S/TEM instruments operate in two complimentary acquisition modalities: _imaging mode_, which produces a magnified real-space image of the specimen, and _diffraction mode_, which records the angular distribution of scattered electrons in reciprocal-space @Carter_2016.

-Imaging mode, traditionally using a parallel-illumination TEM configuration, remains widely used across disciplines, from high-resolution studies of frozen-hydrated biomolecules @Vinothkumar_2016 to lattice-resolved @Alcorn_2023 and defect imaging @Fultz_2013 in materials.
+Traditional parallel-illumination TEM imaging is widely used across disciplines, from high-resolution studies of frozen-hydrated biomolecules @Vinothkumar_2016 to lattice-resolved @Alcorn_2023 and defect imaging @Fultz_2013 in materials.
 In contrast, STEM employs a highly converged electron probe containing a broad range of incident wavevectors.
 When this probe interacts with the specimen, it produces a diffraction pattern that encodes the local scattering.
 In this sense, STEM is inherently a diffraction-mode technique, although real-space images are obtained by processing the resulting position-resolved diffraction patterns -- a process we will refer to as _diffractive imaging_.
 This approach routinely provides interpretable, atomic-resolution imaging of crystalline materials and forms the basis of modern materials characterization @Ophus_2023.

-Both modalities are fundamentally limited by the microscopy "phase problem", which suppresses contrast from weakly scattering specimens and obscures quantitative information.
+Both modalities are fundamentally limited by the microscopy "phase problem," which suppresses contrast from weakly scattering specimens and obscures quantitative information.
 In this review, we focus on the mathematical foundations of STEM phase-retrieval techniques, which reconstruct the missing phase and thereby overcome these intrinsic contrast limitations.
 We emphasize the implications of these methods for quantitative materials characterization and set the stage for a unified treatment of the underlying physics.

 == Microscopy Phase Problem

-The microscopy phase problem arises because the scattered electron wavefunction -- the "exit wave" -- is complex-valued, yet physical detectors measure only real-valued intensities @Fienup_1982.
+The phase problem arises in electron microscopy because the scattered electron wavefunction -- the "exit wave" -- is complex-valued, yet physical detectors measure only real-valued intensities @Fienup_1982.
-In other words, although the specimen primarily imprints a _phase shift_ on the incident electron wavefunction $psi$, the detector records only $|psi|^2$, seemingly discarding the information that carries most of the specimen's structure.
+In other words, although the specimen primarily imprints a _phase shift_ on the complex incident electron wavefunction $psi$, the detector records only $|psi|^2$, seemingly discarding the information that carries most of the specimen's structure.

 For S/TEM, this becomes clear in the wave propagation formalism.
 The evolution of an electron wavefunction, $psi(bold(r))$, along the optical axis $z$ is governed by the Schro#diaer;dinger equation for fast electrons @Kirkland_2020: